-The Ecological Effects of Sea Level Rise Program
+The Effects of Sea Level Rise Program (ESLR)

 Science to Guide Coastal Ecosystem, Community, and Infrastructure Protection

 Rising sea level has worldwide consequences because of its potential to alter ecosystems and the vulnerability of coastal regions by increasing the prevalence of recurrent tidal flooding events and life-threatening storm surge events.
 Damages and economic losses due to sea level rise could be reduced if decision makers better understand the impacts of sea level rise and coastal inundation (storm surge, nuisance flooding, and/or wave run-up) and have access to science that provides insight on potential solutions.
 NOAA’s National Ocean Service program (NOS) provides data and tools that enable businesses and coastal communities to plan for an array of coastal hazards and events.
-The Ecological Effects of Sea Level Rise Program (EESLR) is a NOS program that specifically provides a suite of science products to inform coastal managers of local coastal vulnerability and solutions to mitigate flood risk.
+The Effects of Sea Level Rise Program (ESLR) is a NOS program that specifically provides a suite of science products to inform coastal managers of local coastal vulnerability and solutions to mitigate flood risk.
+The program was formerly known as the Ecological Effects of Sea Level Rise Program (EESLR).

-To learn more about the EESLR program, download this Printable Fact Sheet.
+To learn more about the ESLR program, download this Printable Fact Sheet.

 - Exploring Ecosystem and Community Vulnerability to Surface and Subsurface Flooding with Sea Level Rise and Adaptation Strategies in California